Why I Don’t Recommend The Boy in the Striped Pajamas as Holocaust Lit

 This book certainly provides an engrossing and heartbreaking story for readers fascinated with the Holocaust.
 It also provides several thought-provoking scenes and encourages readers to see through the Nazi uniform and to the father, husband, and human beyond.

-That in itself, however, is one of the major problems with this story.
-Bruno, as a school-aged child residing in Germany and the son of an important army man, acts as if he has never heard of Jews or Hitler.
+One of the main arguments for the book is its theme of innocence.
+Bruno, as a school-aged child residing in Germany and the son of an important army man, has never heard of Jews or Hitler.
 He doesn’t appear to have any understanding of the war going on around him or the issues therein.

-This is impossible as Bruno would have been likely involved in a Hitler Youth group and as a 10-year-old, he would have been required to join a juvenile Hitler Youth group.
-He would have been attending a school in which pledges to Hitler were commonplace.
-Antisemitism was explicitly taught in schools at the time, so Bruno would have had at least some knowledge of the state of the world around him.
+This is impossible as Bruno would have been likely involved in a Hitler Youth group.
+Antisemitism was explicitly taught in schools at the time, so he and his sister would have had at least some knowledge of the state of the world around him.
+While extensive brainwashing took place, youth were aware of what was going on, even if they were given a skewed version of it.

-This allows readers to believe that the average German citizen had no knowledge or understanding of the true situation, and if only they had known, they would have done something.
-This is just not true.
+This allows young readers to believe that the average German citizen had no knowledge or understanding of the true situation, and if only they had known, they would have done something.
+(As Bruno later does in this story) This is just not true.

-Everyone knew Jews were banned from public places, being either driven out, killed, or imprisoned, and many were lining their pocketbooks through the illegal takeover of Jewish properties.
+Everyone knew Jews were banned from public places, being either driven out, killed, or imprisoned.

 A similar problem lies with Shmuel.
-Shmuel is portrayed as passive, which is the opposite of the victims and survivors DID resist and fight their oppressors in creative and self-sacrificing ways.
+Many victims DID resist and fight their oppressors in creative and self-sacrificing ways.
 (One favorite book for middle schoolers is Beyond Courage by Doreen Rappaport, which gives dozens of examples of resistance.)
 If Bruno could get under the fence, why didn’t Shmuel just go under?
 In fact, why didn’t EVERYONE just go under and leave?

 Lastly, this book has several glaring historical inaccuracies.